YangGang-CE/SAM-ZRTM-ConvLSTM/README.md

 This project implements ConvLSTM and Self-Attention ConvLSTM models for spatiotemporal sequence prediction.

-The code is currently under preparation.
+The complete code is still under preparation at present.
 Coming soon!

 ## Author
 - **Gang YANG**